 Jay's major research interests are occupational ergonomics and biomechanics.
-He is particularly interested in developing and evaluating evidence-based interventions to reduce physical exposures to reduce occupational injuries and illness and therefore improve workers' health and well-being.
-Jay is currently studying how the reduced exposure to whole-body vibration (WBV) affect the musculoskeletal health outcomes and disability.
-He is also interested in optimizing the human's interaction with touch screen mobile devices.
+He is particularly interested in developing and evaluating evidence-based interventions to reduce physical exposures to reduce occupational injuries and illness and therefore improve workers' health and well-being in various industries including transportation, construction, mining, agriculture, forestry, and fishing.
+Jay is also interested in human-computer interactions such as Virtual Reality and Augmented Reality.

-Jay is the Principle Investigator of five externally-funded research projects:
+Jay is the Principle Investigator of six externally-funded research projects:

 Dr Kim received his MS in Industrial and Systems Engineering from the University of Wisconsin-Madison and PhD in Ergonomics and Biomechanics from the University of Washington.
 Before joining the OSU’s faculty in 2015, he was an assistant professor at the Northern Illinois University for two years and a research scientist at the University of Washington.
 His current research interests are computer-human interaction and human vibration.
 He loves golfing with friends, hiking, and camping with his two sons.

 Mind your back.
 Ergonomics for the home office.

 Instagram YouTube Facebook TikTok LinkedIn

 160 SW 26th St, Corvallis OR 97331